Dev7083/Khaadiii/README.md

-# Pacify
+# temp_name

-A frontend in development for imagined footwear brand Pacify.
+A Wear Brand in development.